Party on the roof and walk across the Brooklyn bridge: how to spend a weekend in new York (July 17-19)

 Where: Online

-More info: We are accustomed to solve their problems using the Internet to search for information, watch movies, to play, to buy necessary things.
+More info: We are accustomed to solve their problems with the help of the Internet where looking for to look for information, watch movies, play, buy the right things.
 It is quick and easy, but not always safe.
 Internet fraudsters hunt for our data, resources and money.
-In this course you will learn information about the types of online fraud and how to resist them.
+In this course you will learn information about the types of online fraud and how to counteract it.

 Cost: Free